WaveNet's Precision in EEG Classification: Methods

-\item A residual connection, \item and A skip connection that feeds into a cumulative output stream. \end{itemize} These skip connections are summed and passed through two additional $\text{Conv1D}$ layers.
+These skip connections are summed and passed through two additional $\text{Conv1D}$ layers.
 The first with 32 filters, and the second with 4 filters (equal to the number of output classes).
 All before being globally averaged across the time dimension via a $\text{GlobalAveragePooling1D}$ layer.
-A final softmax activation layer produces the class probability distribution for each EEG segment.
+A final softmax activation layer produces the class probability distribution for each iEEG segment.

-To combat overfitting, an adaptive dropout mechanism is employed.
+To combat overfitting, an novel adaptive dropout mechanism is employed.
 This starts at an initial rate of 0.20 and dynamically adjusts throughout training based on a composite score combining validation accuracy, AUC, loss, and the relative gap between training and validation performance (for more detail see appendix A).
 The final observed dropout rate converged to 0.23 by the end of training.

 Optimization is handled by the Adam \cite{kingma2015adam} optimizer with an initial learning rate of 0.001, and L2 regularization with $\lambda=0.0001$ is applied to constrain model complexity and enhance generalization.
-To address class imbalance, particularly the dominance of physiological and pathological EEG patterns, the training pipeline applies dynamic class weighting called focal loss\cite{lin2018focal}.
+To address class imbalance, particularly the dominance of physiological and pathological iEEG patterns, the training pipeline applies dynamic class weighting called focal loss\cite{lin2018focal}.
 When using focal loss, class weights inversely proportional to class frequencies are passed as alpha parameters, focusing learning on underrepresented classes and down-weighting well-classified samples.

 WaveNet models the conditional probability distribution over sequential data, estimating the joint probability of a sequence $P(x) = \prod_{t=1}^{T} P(x_t | x_1, \dots, x_{t-1})$.
 This autoregressive structure makes might make WaveNet well-suited for modeling EEG signals, which exhibit strong temporal dependencies and nonstationary dynamics.